gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideClientBundle.md

 <h4 id="RTL_support">RTL support</h4>

 <ul>
-  <li><a href="http://code.google.com/p/google-web-toolkit/wiki/CssResource">CssResource</a> supports automatic transformations of CSS code into a right-to-left variant at compile time. </li>
+  <li>CssResource supports automatic transformations of CSS code into a right-to-left variant at compile time. </li>
   <li>The use of the RTL variant is keyed by <tt>com.google.gwt.i18n.client.LocaleInfo.getCurrentLocale().isRTL()</tt> </li>
   <li>Transformations applied: </li>